OCA/connector/connector/doc/index.rst

 The development of Odoo Connector has been started by `Camptocamp`_ and is now maintained by `Camptocamp`_, `Akretion`_, `Acsone`_ and several :ref:`contributors`.

+It got a major overhaul in 2017 (Odoo 10.0).
+A :ref:`migration-guide` is available.

 *Subscribe to the* `project's mailing list (name: Connectors)`_

 *Learn how to* :ref:`contribute`